Muck Rack Redefines News Media Contact Research for PR Firms

 Should it go to a reporter covering that trade?

-Should you build a list of reporter's who cover the market leader in your sector?
-What if they're public and you're not?
+Should you build a list of reporters covering your sector’s market leader?
+What if they’re public and you’re not?

-You'll wind up pulling a list of business reporters who cover the stock market, which your company isn't listed on, and miss the mark.
+You’ll pull a list of business reporters who cover the stock market, which your company isn’t listed on, and miss the mark.

-You see, without good information, it impossible to target your news accurately.
-Media relations is seldom cut and dried.
+You see, it is impossible to target your news accurately without good information.
+Media relations are seldom cut and dried.

-What about columnists like Malcolm Gladwell, Tom Friedman or Maureen Dowd?
-How could you possibly describe their areas of interest accurately with a single “news beat” field?
-Yet a getting mention in any of their published works could be a game changer.
+What about columnists like Malcolm Gladwell, Tom Friedman, or Maureen Dowd?
+How could you accurately describe their areas of interest with a single “news beat” field?
+Yet getting a mention in any of their published works could be a game changer.

 Getting news releases to the right reporters is an ongoing challenge, often above the pay grade of the resource tasked with pulling the list.